ffwqo/Gtk4-Vala-Samples/README.md

-#Gtk4 Vala Sampels
+# Gtk4 Vala Sampels

 Collection of vala samples.
-Mostly gtk4 version of the original [vala-gtk-exampels](https://github.com/gerito1/vala-gtk-examples) and ports of the gtk4-demo and some other applications.
+Gtk4 version of the original [vala-gtk-exampels](https://github.com/gerito1/vala-gtk-examples) and ports of the gtk4-demo and some other applications/experiments.

 Use